Turing (programming language): Turing+

 Turing+ (Turing Plus) is a concurrent systems programming language based on the Turing programming language designed by James Cordy and Ric Holt, then at the University of Toronto, Canada, in 1987.
 Some, but not all, of the features of Turing+ were eventually subsumed into Object-Oriented Turing.
 Turing+ extended original Turing with processes and monitors (as specified by C.A.R.
-Hoare) as well as language constructs needed for systems programming such as binary input-output, separate compilation, variables at absolute addresses, type converters and other features.
+Hoare) as well as language constructs needed for systems programming such as binary input-output, separate compiling, variables at absolute addresses, type converters, and other features.

 Turing+ was explicitly designed to replace Concurrent Euclid in systems-programming applications.
 The TUNIS operating system, originally written in Concurrent Euclid, was recoded to Turing+ in its MiniTunis implementation.
-Turing+ has been used to implement several production software systems, including the TXL programming language.
+Turing+ has been used to implement several production software systems, including the language TXL.

 Object-Oriented Turing

 Object-Oriented Turing is an extension of the Turing programming language and a replacement for Turing Plus created by Ric Holt of the University of Toronto, Canada, in 1991.
 It is imperative, object-oriented, and concurrent.
 It has modules, classes, single inheritance, processes, exception handling, and optional machine-dependent programming.

 There is an integrated development environment under the X Window System and a demo version.
-Versions exist for Sun-4, MIPS, RS-6000, NeXTSTEP, Windows 95 and others.
+Versions exist for Sun-4, MIPS, RS-6000, NeXTSTEP, Windows 95, and others.